jesperottosen/Civ5mod-NoCitiesOnSmallIslands/README.md

 * Build the function up slowly using print statements
 * Chek your variables, and remember if you count water or land
 * booleans needs to be converted before they can be logged
+* Watch out for nil values

 **Forum discussion:**

 https://forums.civfanatics.com/threads/can-i-restrict-cities-on-small-islands.699641/

+Version 0.3: First cities are ok, debugging and nil pointers

+Version 0.2: Polynesia gets to settle.

+Version 0.1: seems to work.